Get started with the AWS SDK for Swift - AWS SDK for Swift

-Get started with the SDK for Swift
+Get started with the AWS SDK for Swift

 This chapter explores how to use the Swift Package Manager — part of the standard Swift toolchain — to create and build a small project.
 The project uses the AWS SDK for Swift to output a list of available Amazon Simple Storage Service (Amazon S3) buckets.